Why I Love My Inflatable Paddle Board At The Lake

 Do I have to wear a life vest when paddle boarding on a lake?

 A lot of big lakes have rules about life jackets on paddle boards.
 Most of the time you have to at least have one with you and if you are under a certain age you have to be wearing it at all times.

 I have a life jacket with me at all times.
 If it’s a lake I’m familiar with and there’s someone with me I will store the life jacket under the bungee storage on the paddle board.
 If I’m somewhere I don’t know very well or I’m alone I will wear the life jacket the entire time.

 If you don’t like bulky traditional life vests there are slimmer options you can try out, they even make lifejackets for dogs.
 Some dogs aren’t great at swimming and if you are in the middle of the lake it can be even more dangerous for your furry friend.

 Is it hard to inflate a paddle board?

-Have any more questions that weren’t answered?
-Check out our FAQ page to learn more about paddle boards and accessories or leave a comment.
+Have any more questions about inflatable stand up paddle boards for lakes?
+Check out our FAQ page to learn more about paddle boards and accessories or leave a comment below.